smistad/FAST/doc/pages/Install-FAST-on-Linux.md

 Troubleshoot {#troubleshoot-linux}
 ==============

-* Python
-  * If you get an error saying something like **ModuleNotFoundError: No module named 'numpy.core._multiarray_umath'** or **ImportError: numpy.core.multiarray failed to import**.
-Try to completely remove numpy and reinstall:
-    Run the following command **multiple times**, until it says "Cannot uninstall numpy..": `pip uninstall numpy` Then reinstall numpy: `pip install numpy`
 * C++
   * If the installer fails you can download .tar.xz file instead, and just extract it to anywhere on your drive.
 * If you get an error saying "qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.", you are probably missing some xcb libraries, like xinerama: